-SEAs must be requested for each examination registration.
-A candidate may use the Accommodations Request form nbcc.org/assets/exam/SEA-State-Licensure-Candidates-Form-active.pdf, or submit substantially similar documentation in accordance with the requirements set forth in the Special Examination Accommodations Policy.
+Special examination accommodations (SEAs) must be requested for each examination registration.
+A candidate may use the Accommodation Request form at nbcc.org/assets/exam/SEA-NBCC-Certification-and-CCE-Credentialing-Candidates-active.pdf, or submit substantially similar documentation in accordance with the requirements set forth in the Special Examination Accommodations Policy.

-Accommodations must be pre-approved by the relevant state licensing agency or NBCC/CCE before scheduling the examination.
+Accommodations must be pre-approved by NBCC before scheduling the examination.
 If an examination is scheduled prior to receipt of written confirmation of SEA approval, the candidate may forfeit their accommodation request and/or their scheduled examination appointment time.